Page Summary

 While most foundation repair methods will require a visit by a structural engineer, it’s a good idea to educate yourself about the different types of repair methods before you hire a contractor to fix your foundation.
 Ask lots of questions, but never base your decision on price or advertisement.
 Be sure to look for contractors who have been evaluated by ICC-ES, the International Code Council Evaluation Services.
 ICC-ES is a nonprofit organization that ensures that the building products used by contractors meet all code requirements.

 Concrete piers are another method for foundation repair.
-These piers are driven into the ground about 10 feet deep and take seven to ten days to fully cure.
+These piers are driven into the ground about 10 feet deep and take seven to ten days to cure fully.
 Unlike driven piers, helical piers require no time to harden.
 Because they’re not attached to the foundation, they can sink and tilt over time.
 Concrete piers are a good option if your home is not heavily loaded.

 Preset concrete columns are an alternative to driven piers.
-Preset columns are installed much faster, since they don’t need to harden before being installed.
+Preset columns are installed much faster since they don’t need to be hardened before being installed.
 However, unlike driven piers, concrete piles may shift over time.
 Concrete piers have a tendency to shift slightly after a few years.
 They are not as effective at fixing a settling foundation as helical piers.
 So, it’s best to avoid this method unless you’re willing to live with the inconvenience of a sinking house for years.

 A crack in your foundation is a symptom of a more serious problem.
 While a hairline crack in mortar between concrete blocks isn’t necessarily an issue, it’s worth contacting a structural engineer for further assessment.
 However, jagged 45-degree cracks are a signal for professional help.
 Ultimately, this means you need to replace your foundation.
 If you’re not sure whether to do the work yourself, you can hire a foundation repair company to do it for you.